adorsys/ua-parser/README.md

 Contains the forked [uap-core](https://github.com/adorsys/uap-core) and [uap-java](https://github.com/adorsys/uap-java).

-## Releases
+## Build and Releases

-This project includes two independent git-submodules which must be released seperatly (uap-core before uap-java).
+**This project includes two independent git-submodules which must be built and released seperatly (uap-core before uap-java).**

+Could be fixed by adding a parent pom if anybody knows if it's possible to release a multi-modul project which includes maven-modules as git-modules.

 ## Changes